Bargain Flutes!

 Enter plastic.
 Plastic recorders first became popular in the 1980s.
 Two companies -- Yamaha and Aulos -- have led the pack ever since.

 A plastic tenor is guaranteed to hit all notes in tune -- versus wood, where the less expensive products prove questionable.
-Plastic manufacturing processes turn out consistent product in a way that wood producers can only match at much higher cost.
+Plastic manufacturing turns out consistent product in a way that wood producers can only match at much higher cost.

 Yamaha and Aulos make several different tenors at different price points.
 Before you select one, you'll really want to read my introduction to tenor recorders.
 It will tell you everything you need to know to select the right instrument, including how to ensure it fits your hands, how the tenor differs from the soprano, whether to buy a keyed or keyless instrument, and more.